Cardinal-Cryptography/contracts/upgradability/set_code_hash/voting_fixed/README.md

 `migrate` method.

 ### Instructions
-- Build and deploy the `voting` smart contract.
+- Build and deploy the `transparent_voting` smart contract.
 - Build and upload code of `voting_fixed` smart contract.
-- Use the `voting` contract.
+- Use the `transparent_voting` contract.
-- Call the `voting` smart contract, pass hash of `voting_fixed` code as an argument.
+- Call the `transparent_voting` smart contract, pass hash of `voting_fixed` code as an argument.
 - Change the ABI of the deployed contract to the ABI of `voting_fixed` (`Add an existing contract` with address of the contract and `metadata.json` of `voting_fixed`).
 - Call `migrate` on the contract.
 - Now you can use contract in the upgraded version.

+Note: Since `transparent_voting` and `voting` have the same storage layout, you can use this contract to upgrade both of the previous examples.

 ## No longer upgradeable